aws-powertools/powertools-lambda-python/docs/core/metrics.md

 ???+ warning "Warning: Do not create metrics or dimensions outside the handler"
     Metrics or dimensions added in the global scope will only be added during cold start.
 Disregard if you that's the intended behavior.

+### Adding high-resolution metrics

+You can create [high-resolution metrics](https://aws.amazon.com/pt/about-aws/whats-new/2023/02/amazon-cloudwatch-high-resolution-metric-extraction-structured-logs/) passing `resolution` parameter to `add_metric`.

+???+ tip "High-resolution metrics - when is it useful?"
+    High-resolution metrics are data with a granularity of one second and are very useful in several situations such as telemetry, time series, real-time incident management, and others.

+=== "add_high_resolution_metrics.py"

+    ```python hl_lines="10"
+    --8<-- "examples/metrics/src/add_high_resolution_metric.py"
+    ```

+???+ tip "Tip: Autocomplete Metric Resolutions"
+    `MetricResolution` enum facilitates finding a supported metric resolution by CloudWatch.
+Alternatively, you can pass the values 1 or 60 (must be one of them) as an integer _e.g. `resolution=1`_.

 ### Adding multi-value metrics